awsaavedra/awsaavedra.github.io/content/documentation.md

 3. The Design of Everyday Things: Revised and Expanded Edition by Donald A. Norman
 4. Designing Your Life: How to Build a Well-Lived, Joyful Life Hardcover by Bill Burnett (Author), Dave Evans

-## 11. Radical Behavioral Change Strategies
+## 10. Behavioral Change Strategies

 1. ERE a practical and philosophical guide by Jacob Fischer
 2. Possum Living: How to Live Well Without a Job and with (Almost) No Money by Dolly Freed